AlonEirew/wikipedia-to-elastic/README.md

 For more information and examples check this related <a href="https://www.intel.ai/extracting-semantic-relations-using-external-knowledge-resources-with-nlp-architect/#gs.12xroe">blog post</a>.

-Current supported languages: *{English, French, Spanish, German, Chinese}*
+Current supported languages: *{English, French, Spanish, German, Chinese}* <br/>

-#### Extracted Relations Types and Features (only English version)
+#### Extracted Relations Types and Features
+Note Relations integrity tested only for English.
+Other languages will probably require some tuning.<br/>
-Use 3 different types of Wikipedia pages (Redirect/Disambiguation/Title) in order to extract 6 different semantic features for tasks such as Identifying Semantic Relations, Entity Linking, Cross Document Co-Reference, Knowledge Graphs, Summarization and other.
+3 different types of Wikipedia pages are used: {Redirect/Disambiguation/Title} in order to extract 6 different semantic features for tasks such as Identifying Semantic Relations, Entity Linking, Cross Document Co-Reference, Knowledge Graphs, Summarization and other.

 * Redirect Links - See details at <a href="https://en.wikipedia.org/wiki/Wikipedia:Redirect">Wikipedia Redirect</a>